On this day, Andrew Johns's nightmare game, Darren Lockyer reaches rarefied air, and the famous Sam Burgess 'squirrel grip'.

 A disappointing crowd of 8,009 farewells Geoff Toovey in his final match at Brookvale Oval.

 Newcastle captain Andrew Johns labels his team’s 50-point loss to the Sharks "the most embarrassing day of my career" in the 64-14 thumping at Cronulla's home ground in round 22.

-Broncos captain Darren Lockyer plays his 350th first grade game to break the all-time premiership appearance record previously shared by Terry Lamb and Steve Menzies.
-Lockyer leads the Broncos to a crushing 34-16 defeat of the Cowboys at Dairy Farmers Stadium.
+Broncos captain Darren Lockyer plays his 350th first-grade game to break the all-time appearance record previously shared by Terry Lamb and Steve Menzies.
+Lockyer leads the Broncos to a 34-16 defeat of the Cowboys at Dairy Farmers Stadium.

 Rabbitohs forward Sam Burgess is charged with contrary conduct after he is seen to squeeze the testicles of Melbourne centre Will Chambers.
 A remorseful Burgess later accepts a two-match ban for what's labelled as "a squirrel grip".

 South Sydney second-rower Ben Te'o confirms he has signed a two-year contract with Irish rugby union club, Leinster.

 Wests Tigers confirm "favourite son" Benji Marshall will become the "prodigal son" when he returns to the club in 2018.